Contributions are planned from a future source such as a will, trust, retirement account, or insurance policy.

 - A contract between a donor and LBCF, whereby the donor transfers cash or property to LBCF in exchange for a partial tax deduction and a lifetime stream of annual income from LBCF.
 The amount of the income stream is determined by many factors including the donor’s age and LBCF policy

-- When the donor dies, remaining assets accrue to LBCF
+- When the donor dies, the remaining assets accrue to LBCF

 - Parameters are outlined with a Memorandum of Philanthropic Intent which is referenced in a will, trust, or another funding source.
 The fund is officially established when funds are received upon the death of the donor